 One last very critical factor is the adage of tide and wind.
 Unless you are fishing out of a centre console, you must have the tide and wind running in the same direction, otherwise you are in for an uncomfortable session.
 Every area is different, and wind often wraps around islands, so you need to know your fishing area to understand how to achieve the right tide and wind combination.

-A butterflied jack mackerel is a great big snapper bait.
-The exposed gut releases lots of juices and oils.
+A butterflied jack mackerel is a great big snapper bait - it releases lots of juices and oils.

 The difficulty that most people run into with big baits is when to strike.
 How much time should you give it?
 Unfortunately, there is no clear answer here, as often situations are different, and it depends on how aggressively the fish are feeding.
 A good general rule for jack mackerel baits is to count for three seconds and then strike.
 Half a trevally?
 Perhaps give it four to five seconds before hitting them.
 It takes time and practice, but once you have that aspect figured out, it becomes second nature.